U.S. tries to salvage case against bin Laden's publicist

 None of the three charges against Bahlul was rooted in clearly established law, he said.
 Even if they could be crimes under the law governing the Guantanamo tribunals, the Military Commissions Act of 2006, the law could not apply retroactively to earlier conduct, he said.

-"My client cannot be convicted of crimes that did not exist when he is alleged to have committed them," said Paradis, a U.S. military defence lawyer.
+"My client cannot be convicted of crimes that did not exist when he is alleged to have committed them," said Paradis, a U.S. military defense lawyer.

 One aspect of the case - whether the military could bring at least some of the charges under a 2006 law rather than under the international law of war - was a "close call," said Judge Thomas Griffith.